Attempt 1 at Angkor Wat – Fail

 After strolling around Angkor Wat, we hopped back in the TukTuk and made our way to The Bayon temple.
 We drove through a large stone archway and were greeted by what looked like the palace from the jungle book…

-Upstairs the crowd thickens, traditional dancers offer photographs on the stone steps for $1.
+Upstairs the crowd thickens, traditional dancers in colourful attire offer photographs with tourists on the stone steps for $1.

 We left The Bayon and the driver stopped off at two smaller temples opposite each other.
 We had a wander around, with only three other people in sight other than the little market stall sellers placed in the space between the two structures.

-We headed to Ta Prohm, but stopped at another temple en route.
+Afterwards, we headed to the Ta Prohm temple but stopped at another en route.
 This particular temple was known for having a ridiculous amount of steep stone steps.
-H was feeling poorly again and I was still dizzy with dehydration.
-We sat that one out whilst the others explored.
+H was feeling poorly again and I was feeling dizzy with dehydration.
+We sat that one out in the TukTuk whilst the others explored.

 We wandered around this temple, where H made a blessing at the shrine with a monk.
 We clambered over rocks and ducked through half collapsed doorways to explore the inner nooks and crannies.